heckj/docs/server-guides/Sources/ServerGuides.docc/debugging-a-service-using-a-backtrace.md

   The fast unwinder follows frame pointers, so a binary built with `-fomit-frame-pointer` (or a C/C++ dependency built that way) produces traces that stop at the first frame without one.
   Current Swift toolchains preserve frame pointers in release builds on Linux server architectures.
-  Force the precise unwinder with `SWIFT_BACKTRACE=unwind=precise` to use DWARF instead, or rebuild affected dependencies with `-fno-omit-frame-pointer`.
+  Rebuild affected dependencies with `-fno-omit-frame-pointer`.